-The 2nd annual Brand Film Festival, brought to you by Campaign US and PRWeek, will showcase the year's most artistic, creative and effective branded content films, from Vines to YouTube videos to long-form documentaries.
+The 2nd annual Brand Film Festival, brought to you by Campaign US and PRWeek, will showcase the year's most artistic, creative and effective branded content films, from YouTube videos to long-form documentaries.
 This unique gathering honors a new generation of marketing storytellers, while rewarding the brands, agencies, and craftspeople leading the way in their fields.

 Enter today and join us in celebrating the best in cinematic storytelling.

 1 Entries are open to any organization within the U.S., Americas, and Asia-Pacific.
 The video must have been aired between January 1, 2016 and February 6, 2017.

 *A film cannot be entered into the 2017 Brand Film Festival if it was entered into the 2016 Brand Film Festival.

 2 When you are entering, select the category and film length you will be submitting.
 The options are: